BriantOliveira/Personal-Notebook/cs3-week1.md

 **Iteration** - is the act of repeating a process, either to generate an unbounded sequence of outcomes, or with the aim of approaching a desired goal, target of result.
 Each repetition of the process is also called an "iteration", and the result of one iteration are used as the starting point for the next iteration.

-**Recursion** - is a method where the solution to a problem depends on solution to a problem depends on a solution to smaller instances of the same problem \(as opposed to iteration\).
+**Recursion** - is a method where the solution to a problem depends on smaller instances of the same problem \(as opposed to iteration\).

 **Logarithm** - Is the inverse operation to exponentiation, just as division is the inverse of multiplication and vice versa.
 That means the algorithm of a number is the exponent to which another fixed number, the base, must be raised to produce that number.